 SaaS marketing invites customers to test software at a small subscription fee.
 Purchasing traditional software involves significant upfront costs.
 With cloud applications, a customer can try an app with the cheapest plan or a free trial and upgrade when satisfied with the performance.

 SaaS involves providing the same software to multiple customers.
 Hence, SaaS providers do not incur significant development costs to serve new subscribers.
-SaaS companies can invest more in effective marketing strategies and maximize subscriptions at a reasonable cost.
+SaaS companies can invest more in effective marketing strategies and maximise subscriptions at a reasonable cost.

 3. Easy Lead Generation with Customised Online Demos